googlefonts/googlesans-flex/.github/ISSUE_TEMPLATE/font-issue.md

 assignees: ''
 ---

-[DELETE THIS PARAGARPH: Specify the font issue in the issue title now, then add a short description of the bug here.]
+[DELETE THIS LINE: Specify the font issue in the issue title now.]

 **Describe the bug**